Creative Commons License 2023 Volume 10 Issue 1

 4.49

-Aloe arborescens Milli is an old remedy.
-It was used to treat purulent wounds, ulcers in ancient Egypt and Greece more than 3000 years ago.
+A. arborescens is an old remedy.
+It was used to treat purulent wounds, and ulcers in ancient Egypt and Greece more than 3000 years ago.

-In the last century in Russia, Aloe arborescens Milli preparations were used only as a laxative.
-When applied externally, Aloe arborescens Milli preparations have a wound-healing, anti-inflammatory, and radioprotective effect [19].
+In the last century in Russia, A. arborescens preparations were used only as a laxative.
+When applied externally, A. arborescens preparations have a wound-healing, anti-inflammatory, and radioprotective effect [19].

-For peptic ulcers of the stomach and duodenum, Aloe arborescens Milli extract is used as a means of nonspecific stimulation in the form of subcutaneous injections, a liquid extract of Aloe arborescens Milli is prescribed inside or Aloe coated tablets [20].
+For peptic ulcers of the stomach and duodenum, A. arborescens extract is used as a means of nonspecific stimulation in the form of subcutaneous injections, and a liquid extract of A. arborescens is prescribed inside or Aloe-coated tablets [20].

-The purpose of the research: to study the effect of the manufactured complex preparation based on Aloe arborescens Mill extract, E-selenium, iodine, and amylodextrin on the quality of the obtained seed and testosterone production during the preparation of rams for the breeding season.
+The purpose of the research is to study the effect of the manufactured complex preparation based on A. arborescens extract, E-selenium, iodine, and amylodextrin on the quality of the obtained seed and testosterone production during the preparation of rams for the breeding season.

 MATERIALS AND METHODS